appanp/supply-chain-fundas/supply_chain_terminology.md

 **Fulfillment Order (FO)**: It is an information object which consists of products that are part of a customer order.

+**Ghost Inventory**: Phantom Inventory, also known as Ghost Inventory, is an occurrence of unknown stockout due to inaccurate inventory information in operational systems.
+Phantom inventory can "cost" 1%-3% of revenue depending on the retailer.
+These unknown or virtual stockouts are detrimental for fast moving consumer goods retailers who have brick-and-mortar stores and/or offer buy-online-pick-in-store (BOPIS).
+For more info, refer to [this link](https://www.kloud9.nyc/solutions/stockout-sentinel).

 **Goods-to-Person (G2P or GTP)**: Goods-to-Person (GTP) is a warehouse automation solution in which products are brought to a person by a fixed or Autonomous Mobile Robots (AMRs).
 Associates receive the items needed to prepare an order at their pick stations without having to move in any meaningful way from their location.
 For more info, refer to [Goods-to-Person vs. Person-to-Goods Automation: A Complete Guide](https://inviarobotics.com/blog/goods-to-person-vs-person-to-goods-automation/).

 **Goods-to-Robot (GTR)**: The term goods-to-robot (GTR or G2R) refers to fully automated order picking with minimal human intervention.
 It’s considered an evolution of the goods-to-person system, where a picking robot is integrated to assist with order picking.
 Aided by computer vision software and a gripping device, these machines autonomously remove products from one box and place them into another.
 For more info, refer to [this link](https://www.mecalux.com/blog/goods-to-robot) and [this video](https://www.youtube.com/watch?v=N9p6eJ1mhqk).